 Once I was done stitch I put my finished Sacred Heart of Jesus and Immaculate Heart of Mary in wooden 4″ embroidery hoops and plan on finishing them and displaying them in these hoops.

-Here are my finished Sacred Heart of Jesus
+Here is my finished Sacred Heart of Jesus

 And Immaculate Heart of Mary.